MadsMeinertAndersenCPHBusiness/TTTGameTest/README.md

 given to a call to the mock?\
 You can use predicate to verify the properties of the arguments given to a call to the mock by using the Mockito.args method\
 ![Code example](https://github.com/MadsMeinertAndersenCPHBusiness/TTTGameTest/blob/main/5.PNG)

+To run our code you need to clone our repository or download the zip file and set your IDE to java version 14 and language version 14